 Staining Ash Cabinets: Tips and Tricks

-When it comes to getting ash cabinets stained, a few best practices will help you get the desired results.
+A few best practices will help you get the desired results when getting ash cabinets stained.

 1. Practice with your chosen stain and finish on sample boards before your project

 Ash wood works well with many stains and nearly every sealant or topcoat.
-While this gives you some limitless options to pick from, you can be spoilt for choice.
+While this gives you some limitless options, you can be spoilt for choice.

 So, have some pieces of scrap wood resembling your project and try out the stains you are considering on these pieces.
 Since ash wood is easy to stain, you should aim for the best possible outcome.

-By practicing with a few options, you can see the look that best represents your desired finish, then goes for it.
+By practicing with a few options, you can see the look that best represents your desired finish, then go for it.

 2. Use a more durable clear coat to lock in the stain

-Cabinets take quite a bit of abuse in their service life, so you need to shield them in a durable coat to stand up to the challenge.
+Cabinets take quite a bit of abuse in their service life, so you must shield them in a durable coat to stand up to the challenge.

-Especially if these are kitchen cabinets, they are likely to be constantly in use.
-While you could use a regular top coat such as nitrocellulose lacquer, it may hold up less than fine.
+Especially if these kitchen cabinets are likely to be constantly in use, while using a regular top coat such as nitrocellulose lacquer may hold up less than fine.
 A more robust sealant such as varnish or polyurethane should be a better choice.

 After applying the wood stain, follow through with a coat of durable sealer to lock in the color and protect your stained wood.